Francesco2035/fcos-pneumonia-detection-naml-25-26/README.md

 The training pipeline supports:

-* backbone freezing;
+- backbone freezing;
-* differential learning rates;
+- differential learning rates;
-* learning-rate warm-up;
+- learning-rate warm-up;
-* cosine annealing;
+- cosine annealing;
-* gradient clipping;
+- gradient clipping;
-* Exponential Moving Average (EMA);
+- Exponential Moving Average (EMA);
-* validation-based checkpoint selection.
+- validation-based checkpoint selection.

 Two training implementations are available:

-* `standard`: the original training pipeline;
+- `standard`: the original training pipeline;
-* `v2`: an extended version with additional training features such as warm-up, differential learning rates and EMA.
+- `v2`: an extended version with additional training features such as warm-up, differential learning rates and EMA.

 `TrainerV2` extends the standard trainer, but the additional operations can make training slower.

 ### Evaluation and Analysis

-The project provides several evaluation metrics, including:
+I use several evaluation metrics, including:

-* Average Precision (AP);
+- Average Precision (AP);
-* Average Recall at 10 detections (AR@10);
+- Average Recall at 10 detections (AR@10);
-* image-level precision;
+- image-level precision;
-* image-level recall;
+- image-level recall;
-* specificity;
+- specificity;
-* F1-score;
+- F1-score;
-* Youden's J;
+- Youden's J;
-* mean matched IoU;
+- mean matched IoU;
-* box-level precision, recall and F1.
+- box-level precision, recall and F1.

-For image-level evaluation, the operating threshold can be calibrated on the validation set using Youden's J statistic.
+For image-level evaluation, I calibrate the operating threshold on the validation set using Youden's J statistic.

 ### Visualization

 The repository includes tools for:

-* confusion matrices;
+- confusion matrices;
-* prediction visualization;
+- prediction visualization;
-* per-image detection results;
+- per-image detection results;
-* feature-flow visualization;
+- feature-flow visualization;
-* qualitative comparison of predictions;
+- qualitative comparison of predictions;
-* analysis of prediction disagreements.
+- analysis of prediction disagreements.

 Two visualization modes are available.

 The standard mode uses the model-specific calibrated threshold.

 The diagnostic mode uses a fixed threshold of `0.10` and disables NMS, redundancy suppression and the detection cap.
-It is intended only for qualitative inspection and should not be used for quantitative evaluation.
+I use it only for qualitative inspection, not for quantitative evaluation.

 ## Installation

-We use [uv](https://docs.astral.sh/uv/) for Python environment and dependency management.
+I use [uv](https://docs.astral.sh/uv/) for Python environment and dependency management.

 ### Install uv